Factoring, the most stable method of financing in the current economic turbulence

 KEY TAKEAWAYS

-In 2022, Fibus (formerly Chateaudun Crédit) has overhauled its brand image and focused on the complementary nature of its three areas of expertise with the creatin of Fibus Factoring, Fibus Trade and Fibus Digital;
+• In 2022, Fibus (formerly Chateaudun Crédit) has overhauled its brand image and focused on the complementary nature of its three areas of expertise, with the creation of Fibus Factoring, Fibus Trade and Fibus Digital;

-Fibus has recorded growth of 30% in the last financial year; 48% in sales revenue comes from international clients;
+• Fibus achieved growth of 30% in the last financial year; 48% in sales revenue comes from international clients;

-Fibus has 42 employees working in Paris, Poitiers, Lyon and London; in 2023 an office will be opened in Frankfurt;
+• Fibus has 42 employees working in Paris, Poitiers, Lyon and London; in 2023, it will open an office in Frankfurt;

 ABOUT THE INTERVIEWS